Attacks on the United States (2000–present): Embassy in Tashkent bombing (September 2015)

 On September 28, 2015, an unidentified man threw two Molotov cocktails or similar improvised explosives on the grounds of the embassy with one of them detonating.
 Shortly thereafter, the embassy went into lockdown with security presence increasing after it reopened.
 No one was injured in the attack.

 Embassy in Podgorica bombing (February 2018)

 On February 21, 2018, a pro-Russian and Serbian-born assailant threw a hand grenade over the wall of the embassy.
 Reporting indicated the grenade appeared to detonate as it was thrown into the air, and the man detonated a second device that killed him.
 The man's body was found 100 feet from the embassy wall.

 Embassy in Beijing bombing (July 2018)

 On July 26, 2018, an unidentified 26-year-old man set off explosive device outside the embassy.

 Consulate in Guadalajara bombing (December 2018)

-On December 1, 2018, an unidentified assailant threw a grenade at the consulate.
+On December 1, 2018, the American consulate in Guadalajara was targeted by an unidentified assailant who threw a grenade towards it.

+2019 Iranian shoot-down of American drone

+On June 20, 2019, Iran shot down a United States RQ-4A Global Hawk BAMS-D surveillance drone, over the Strait of Hormuz.